Do you want to...

 - Achieved a GPA of 3.0 or higher in the first semester

-All incoming QUEST students must participate in a mandatory two-day offsite orientation prior to the first day of classes during the semester in which they take BMGT/ENES 190H.
+Additionally, all QUEST students must participate in a mandatory orientation prior to the first day of classes during the semester in which they take BMGT/ENES 190H.

 "QUEST really jump-started the professional mindset I now have and allowed me to think and carry myself in ways I didn't before.
 I loved the creativity of it and how it intersected with many of my other classes in the application of what I learned.
 It was hard for me not to talk about QUEST, whether to recruiters, incoming freshmen, or friends.
 Without QUEST, I don't think I would have the tools to properly apply my computer science major in the real world."